jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 *Classic PB sandwich with a view*

-Taking the same route as Saturday, we walked down past Lake Wilks back down to Dove lake.
-It was great to actually be able to see more than 2m in front of us and be able take in the scenery 😂
+Taking the same route as Saturday, we walked down past Lake Wilks back down to Dove Lake.
+It was great to actually be able to see more than 2 meters in front of us and be able take in the scenery 😂

 ![](/images/7B5E951B-2BE2-4509-B7FC-A100938C55A2.jpeg)